gagin/WaveExperiment/README.md

 </table>

 *(Note: Baseline RMSE ~4.6425.
 WaveNet results included from previous runs.
-Training time '(loaded)' indicates model state was loaded, not retrained in final run; estimated times from earlier MNIST/RSI runs suggest MLP &lt; WaveNet &lt;&lt; RNN)*
+Training time '(loaded)' indicates previous state loaded)*

 ### RSI Conclusion

-1.  **Baseline:** The persistence baseline was strong; only the best models (LSTM, MLP+Sin) achieved a clear improvement.
-2.  **Best Accuracy:** The standard `LSTM` achieved the lowest RMSE (4.577), confirming its suitability for sequence modeling.
+1.  **Baselines:** LSTM achieved the best accuracy (RMSE 4.577).
+The persistence baseline (RMSE ~4.64) remained challenging.
-3.  **MLP+Sin Strength:** The `MLP` using a `sin` activation performed exceptionally well, nearly matching the LSTM's accuracy (RMSE 4.586) but with significantly fewer parameters (~1.1k vs ~4.5k) and likely much faster training.
+2.  **MLP+Sin Strength:** The `MLP` using `sin` activation emerged as a highly effective architecture, nearly matching LSTM accuracy (RMSE 4.586) with significantly fewer parameters (~1.1k vs ~4.5k) and faster expected training time.
-4.  **WaveNet Performance:** WaveNet performed reasonably (RMSEs ~4.61-4.64), slightly beating the baseline, but was consistently outperformed by the MLP+Sin architecture at equivalent parameter counts.
+3.  **WaveNet vs MLP+Sin:** WaveNet was consistently outperformed by MLP+Sin at equivalent parameter counts in terms of accuracy.
-5.  **Parameter Efficiency:** The `MLP+Sin` architecture demonstrated the best parameter efficiency among models clearly beating the baseline.
-WaveNet was less efficient.
-LSTM achieved top accuracy at the highest parameter cost.
+4.  **Parameter Efficiency:** The **\`\`MLP+Sin\`\` architecture offered the best balance of accuracy and parameter efficiency**.
+LSTM was most accurate but least efficient.
+WaveNet was less efficient than MLP+Sin.
-6.  **Activation:** `sin` activation was crucial for MLP performance on RSI, far exceeding `ReLU`.
+5.  **Activation:** `sin` activation was crucial for good MLP performance on RSI, significantly outperforming `ReLU`.

-Overall, for RSI prediction, LSTM was most accurate, while **MLP+Sin offered the best balance of accuracy, parameter efficiency, and speed**.
-The WaveNet, despite its periodic bias, was not the most effective or efficient architecture.

 ## Overall Discussion

 ### Efficiency Comparison Summary

-Across both MNIST classification and RSI time-series prediction, the proposed WaveNet architecture, while functional, consistently demonstrated **lower parameter efficiency** and **higher computational cost** compared to standard MLP baselines.
-On MNIST, the MLP achieved higher accuracy for the same parameters.
-On RSI, the MLP+Sin configuration achieved better accuracy for the same parameters compared to WaveNet.
+Across both tasks, the custom **WaveNet architecture was less parameter-efficient and computationally slower than standard MLPs**.
+On RSI, the MLP's advantage was most pronounced when using a `sin` activation.

 ### Hypothesis on Periodic Data

-The initial hypothesis that WaveNet's inherent periodicity might give it an advantage on oscillating data like RSI was **not supported** by the results.
-While the MLP's *relative* advantage over WaveNet (seen on MNIST) diminished on RSI, WaveNet did not become superior.
-The simpler **MLP+Sin architecture proved more parameter-efficient than WaveNet** on the RSI task.
+The hypothesis that WaveNet's periodic bias would be advantageous on RSI data was **not supported**.
+The simpler MLP+Sin architecture proved more parameter-efficient and achieved higher accuracy than WaveNet at matched parameter counts.

 ### The "Wave" Inspiration and Reality

-The WaveLayer design was conceptually inspired by using wave-like functions for network transformations, potentially capturing complex patterns more efficiently, echoing ideas from signal processing or physics (e.g., wave-particle duality rhyme).

-However, the experimental results suggest this conceptual appeal did not translate into a practical advantage for these tasks and this specific implementation.
-Potential reasons include:

--   **Optimization Challenges:** Training multiple parameters (A, ω, φ) per connection might be harder than training single weights.
--   **Complexity Overhead:** The computation within WaveLayer is likely much slower than optimized matrix multiplications.
--   **Bias Mismatch/Task Difficulty:** The specific
-    <span class="title-ref">A\*sin(ωx+φ)</span> form might not be
-    optimal, or other signal characteristics (noise) dominate.
-The RSI task itself proved difficult for most models to significantly beat the persistence baseline.
+While conceptually appealing, drawing inspiration from wave-like functions, the practical implementation of WaveLayer faced challenges.
+Its complexity likely led to optimization difficulties and computational overhead that outweighed potential benefits from its inductive bias for the tasks tested.

-### Effectiveness of MLP+Sin
+### Effectiveness of MLP+Sin - A Key Finding

-An interesting finding was the effectiveness of a standard MLP using a `sin` activation function, particularly on RSI.
-This simple modification significantly outperformed the `ReLU` MLP and was more parameter-efficient than WaveNet, suggesting that introducing periodicity via the activation function is a valuable and efficient technique for certain time-series modeling tasks.
+A significant outcome of this investigation was the **demonstrated effectiveness of using a standard MLP architecture with a \`\`sin\`\` activation function for the periodic RSI time series**.
+This relatively simple approach (MLP+Sin) achieved performance close to the best LSTM model but with vastly superior parameter and computational efficiency compared to both LSTM and WaveNet.
+This highlights a practical and efficient method for incorporating periodic bias into models for relevant tasks.

 ## Overall Conclusion

-This study implemented and evaluated a novel "WaveNet" architecture using layers based on parametric wave-like functions.
-Comparative experiments on MNIST classification and RSI time-series prediction against MLP and RNN baselines (run on a MacBook Air M2 CPU) showed that:
+This study evaluated a novel "WaveNet" architecture using parametric wave functions.
+Experiments on MNIST and RSI prediction (vs MLP, LSTM, GRU baselines on a MacBook Air M2 CPU) led to two main conclusions:

-1. The WaveNet architecture is functional and capable of learning.
-2. However, on both tasks, WaveNet was found to be **less parameter-efficient** and **computationally slower** than standard MLP baselines.
-3. Specifically on the RSI task, the **MLP+Sin architecture demonstrated superior parameter efficiency** compared to WaveNet, achieving better accuracy with the same parameter budget.
-4. While standard LSTM models achieved the highest accuracy on RSI, MLP+Sin offered a compelling balance of accuracy, parameter count, and computational speed.

-The results suggest that, for the problems and configurations tested, the additional complexity introduced by the WaveLayer's per-connection parametric wave function does not provide a net benefit over simpler, well-established neural network components, even on potentially favorable periodic data.
+1. The custom **WaveNet architecture, while functional, proved less parameter-efficient and computationally slower** than standard MLP baselines on both tasks.
+Its inherent periodic bias did not translate into a competitive advantage, even on the oscillating RSI data.
+2. A key secondary finding was the **high effectiveness and efficiency of using a simple \`sin\` activation function within a standard MLP** for the RSI time-series task.
+This MLP+Sin configuration offered a superior balance of accuracy, parameter count, and speed compared to WaveNet, LSTM, and standard ReLU MLPs for this specific problem.

+The results suggest that the added complexity of the WaveLayer did not yield practical benefits over simpler, established methods, while also highlighting the potential of using periodic activation functions in standard networks for time-series modeling.

 ## Code Availability

-The PyTorch code used for these experiments, allowing configuration via JSON files and replication of WaveNet, MLP, LSTM, and GRU models, is available in this repository: \[Link to your Repository if applicable\]
+The PyTorch code used for these experiments, allowing configuration via JSON files and replication of WaveNet, MLP, LSTM, and GRU models, is available in this repository.